ClinicEvents/GenAI-Health-Hackathon/README.md

 ![alt text](images/image-1.png)

 #### 3.2.2.
 Create your Jupyter Notebook Instance.
-The challanges have been designed to be developed with Jupyter Notebook in SageMaker.
+The challenges have been designed to be developed with Jupyter Notebook in SageMaker.
 The procedure to open this service is detailed below.

-- From aws console, navigate to Sagemaker service.
+- From AWS console, navigate to Sagemaker service.

-- In Sagemaker console, select Notebooks from the left panel.
+- In Sagemaker console, select "Notebooks" from the left panel.

 ![alt text](images/image-2.png)